-Thanks to git-svn, Weblate can work with subversion repositories.
-Git-svn is a Perl script that enables the usage of subversion with a git client, enabling users to have a full clone of the internal repository and commit locally.
+Weblate uses git-svn to interact with subversion repositories.
+It is a Perl script that lets subversion be used by a Git client, enabling users to maintain a full clone of the internal repository and commit locally.

 Note: Weblate tries to detect Subversion repository layout automatically - it supports both direct URLs for branch or repositories with standard layout (branches/, tags/ and trunk/).
-See git-svn documentation for more information.
+More info about this is to be foud in the git-svn documentation.

-Changed in version 2.19: In older versions only repositories with standard layout were supported.
+Changed in version 2.19: Before this, there was only support for standard layout repositories.

-Subversion Credentials
+Subversion credentials

-Weblate expects you to have accepted the certificate upfront and inserted your credential, if needed.
-It will look into the DATA\DIR directory.
-To insert your credential and accept the certificate, you can run svn once with the \$HOME environment variable set to the DATA\DIR:
+We blate expects you to have accepted the certificate up-front and if needed, your credentials.
+It will look to insert them into the DATA_DIR directory.
+Accept the certificate by using svn once with the \$HOME environment variable set to the DATA_DIR:

-HOME=\${DATA\DIR}/home svn co https://svn.example.com/example

-$DATA\DIR$
+'''

+Use DATA_DIR as configured in Weblate settings.py, it is /app/data in the Docker HOME=${DATA_DIR}/home svn co https://svn.example.com/example

+'''

+DATA DIR